willWallace-RIT/noizunet/README.md

 so the information transferred back and for desired image chunks noise algo used, seed value and scale.

-the machine learning application is multi-pronged: scoring generated image adherence to target image, assessing and organizing and finding standardized cached generated image against target image, denoising and upscaling.
+the machine learning application is multi-pronged:

+-scoring generated image adherence to target image -assessing and organizing and finding standardized cached generated image against target image -denoising
+-upscaling.

 processing currently is designed for "monkeys on a typewriter" processing but if one os to record treaded territory as they process brute force with machine assessing bitmap characteristics